The UK aesthetics industry is continuing to grow at lightning speed.

 Social media and influencers undoubtedly play a huge part in the growing demand for non-surgical cosmetic treatments.
 The likes of Instagram, TikTok, and YouTube are fuelling the younger generations’ desires to look a certain way.

-Laser hair removal remains the most searched-for aesthetic treatment in the UK.
-The most searches for all aesthetic treatments were in Greater London, which has considerably higher numbers than any other part of the country.
+Laser hair removal was the most searched-for aesthetic treatment in the UK in 2025.
+While the most searches for all aesthetic treatments were in Greater London, which has considerably higher numbers than any other part of the country.

-Demand for aesthetic treatments is highest amongst 25–40-year-olds.
-32% of people in this age group have had treatment or are considering it.
+In 2023, demand for aesthetic treatments was highest amongst 25 to 40-year-olds.
+32% of people in this age group have had a treatment or are considering it.

-Scepticism is still high in older age groups, with 84% of 41-50-year-olds concerned about safety and product quality in the industry.
+Scepticism is high in older age groups, with 84% of 41 to 50-year-olds concerned about safety and product quality in the industry.

 It's not just women getting in on the action.

 Aesthetics is usually aimed at a female audience.
-But aesthetic treatments are becoming more common amongst young men too.
+But aesthetic treatments are growing more common among men too.

 The most popular treatments for men are medicated weight management and vitamin injections.